|A picture displaying|

 Modern Day Problems: The Sad Side of Social Media

-In this age of technology, it is not surprising that people have become highly dependant on gadgets.
+In this age of technology, it is not surprising that people have become highly dependent on gadgets.
 This era promises a faster, less stressful way of life—as some call it— the microwave lifestyle.
 A life where one doesn’t need to put in so much effort to get a result.
 One of the offsprings of technology is the handset.

 With new inventions and updates coming up almost on a daily basis, it is almost impossible to keep up with the trends.